-Once Aviva has obtained a 75% interest, the Company may elect to dilute their interest to 10% after which Aviva may convert the Company's interest in the property to a 3% net smelter royalty.
+Once Aviva has obtained a 75% interest, the Company may elect to participate as to its 25% share of all revenues, costs, assets and liabilities arising from the election to joint venture or, alternatively, elect to dilute their interest to 10% after which Aviva may convert the Company's interest in the property to a 3% net smelter royalty.

-On July 23, 2012, it was announced that African Barrick Gold plc, a subsidiary of Barrick Gold Corporation, would be purchasing all of Aviva's Kenyan gold and base metals assets which includes the option and joint venture agreement with the Company.
-The purchase has now received the approval of Aviva's shareholders and the Kenyan Competition authority.
+On July 23, 2012, it was announced that African Barrick Gold plc, a subsidiary of Barrick Gold Corporation, would be purchasing all of Aviva's Kenyan gold and base metals assets, which includes the option and joint venture agreement with the Company.
+The purchase required the approval of Aviva's shareholders and the Kenyan Competition authority, which has now been obtained.